apache/beam-site/src/documentation/runners/dataflow.md

 </dependency>
 ```

-<span class="language-python">When using Python, you do not need to specify your dependency on the Cloud Dataflow Runner.</span>
+<span class="language-python">This section is not applicable to the Beam SDK for Python.</span>

 ### Authentication